ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 To spin up these blockchains, we actually need to create and modify the genesis to enable our HelloWorld precompile.
 This genesis defines some basic configs for the Subnet-EVM blockchain.
 Please and copy and paste the below code snippet (genesis) into `/tmp/subnet-evm-genesis.json`.
-Note this should not be in your repo, but rather in the `/tmp` directory.
+Note this should not be in your repository, but rather in the `/tmp` directory.

 ```json
 {